Fundamental Limits of Deep Learning-Based Binary Classifiers Trained with Hinge Loss: Acknowledgment

-The first author acknowledges Prof. Ali H. Sayed (EPFL, Switzerland) for a fruitful discussion and expert criticisms, which have inspired this work; the U.S. Department of Commerce and its agency NIST for a prior funding support that helped to lay the foundation for this work.
+T. M. Getu acknowledges Prof. Ali H. Sayed (EPFL, Switzerland) for fruitful discussions and criticisms; the U.S. Department of Commerce and its agency NIST for a computational support and a prior funding support.